dludwig/aws-redshift/README.md

 There are two ways to setup a connection to redshift.

-- [Connection Pooling](https://github.com/dmanjunath/node-redshift#connection-pooling) -  you can open a connection pool and open connections to Redshift which will be managed by pg-pool (https://github.com/brianc/node-pg-pool)
+- [Connection Pooling](#connection-pooling) -  you can open a connection pool and open connections to Redshift which will be managed by pg-pool (https://github.com/brianc/node-pg-pool)
-- [Raw Connection](https://github.com/dmanjunath/node-redshift#raw-connection) - a one time connection you must manually initialize and close to run queries
+- [Raw Connection](#raw-connection) - a one time connection you must manually initialize and close to run queries

-###### ***By default node-redshift uses connection pooling
+###### ***By default aws-redshift uses connection pooling

 ####
 ##### Raw Connection
 Pass in the rawConnection parameter in the redshift instantiation options to specify a raw connection.
 Raw connections need extra code to specify when to connect and disconnect from Redshift.
-[Here's an example of the raw connection query](https://github.com/dmanjunath/node-redshift/blob/master/examples/raw_connection.js)
+[Here's an example of the raw connection query](https://github.com/sthnaqvi/aws-redshift/blob/master/examples/raw_connection.js)

 ```javascript
 var redshiftClient = new Redshift(client, {rawConnection: true});
 ```

 ##### Connection Pooling
 Connection pooling works by default with no extra configuration.
-[Here's an example of connection pooling](https://github.com/dmanjunath/node-redshift/blob/master/examples/connection_pooling.js)
+[Here's an example of connection pooling](https://github.com/sthnaqvi/aws-redshift/blob/master/examples/connection_pooling.js)

 ##### Setup Options
 There are two options that can be passed into the options object in the Redshift constructor.